-Through the Explorer, you accomplish all the project management, like putting together the specifications you need, running the reports, and producing the final product.
-It provides a way to visually manage the entire project - or multiple projects at the same time.
+Through the Explorer, you accomplish all the project management, like putting together the specifications you need,

 Two common features you'll find in SpecsIntact are drag-and-drop and right-clicking.
 For example:

 - In the Explorer, you can add Sections to your Job by dragging them from either Windows Explorer, a Master or from another Job. - You can access many common commands by right-clicking and choosing them from the pop-up menu.